Skip to content

 What is the most rugged portable Bluetooth speaker?

 The JBL Flip 7 is the most rugged pick here.
 Its IP68 rating allows submersion in 1.5 meters of water for 30 minutes, deeper than the IP67 speakers like the Clip 5 and Bose SoundLink Flex 2, which handle 1 meter.
-It also survives 1-meter drops onto concrete, which we confirmed by dropping ours onto gravel twice.
+It also survives 1-meter drops onto concrete, holding up to repeated tumbles onto gravel.
 For most outdoor use, though, any IP67 speaker on this list is already plenty of protection for rain, splashes, and the occasional dunk.

 Which portable speakers actually float?